illyamarkov/modSolverFull/README.md

 # modSolverFull
-This solved mod questions, however it is more complex than that.
+This solves mod questions, however it is more complex than that.

 It actually gives a step-by-step result on solving copmplex mod questions...